David-Pugh/OS-GreenSpace-Cardiff/README.md

 Please reinstall the package that provides this extension.
 ```

 This is a reported problem https://github.com/dkahle/ggmap/issues/122 and the solution is to install ggmap direct from github (2.6.2) https://github.com/dkahle/ggmap using devtools.
+Make sure all the dependencies are installed too (e.g., tibble) and the install is a success.

 ```R
 devtools::install_github("dkahle/ggmap")
 ```
+#### maptools
+[maptools](https://cran.r-project.org/web/packages/maptools/maptools.pdf) is a set of tools for manipulating and reading geographic data, in particular ESRI Shape- files.
+This library is used to open and handle the ONS Greenspace shapefile.